Ddd1101/BPM_2018Fall/hw3/appAPI.md

 ```

 ### ChiefEditor

 #### getAvaliableEditors

 `GET /api/chiefEditor/editors`

+this request should only return editors that are available which means **maxReview**,which is a property of an editor,minus **toReviewList.length** should be non-negative.

 return example:

 ```
 {
     "statusCode":200,
     "editors":["editorName1","editorName2",...]
 }
 ```

 #### assignEditor

 `POST /api/chiefEditor/assign`

 request body example:

 ```
 {
   "article":{